mengpeilee/meowmi/README.md

     `description`: Provides a concise and informative description of the page content.
 This description is often displayed in search engine results and can greatly influence click-through rates.
     keywords: Contains an array of keywords relevant to the page's content.
 Keywords can help search engines understand the topics covered on the page and can impact its visibility in search results.
     By storing the SEO information in the SEO.js file, you can easily manage and update the metadata for different pages of your React website.
 This approach allows you to keep the SEO data separate from the components and reuse it across the application, ensuring consistent and optimized metadata for each page.

-    Example:

-    ```js
-    const SEO = [
-    	{
-    		page: "home",
-    		description:
-    			"I am a backend developer with expertise in Node.js.
-I have experience in building scalable, secure and reliable web applications using various frameworks and technologies.",
-    		keywords: ["Tharindu", "Tharindu N", "Tharindu Nayanajith"],
-    	},
-    ];
-    ```

 -   `styles.css`